-- i) Court, prison and probation datasets (including linked datasets): the variables available are detailed on the Data First webpage under Datasets. - ii) PNC and the MOJ-DfE Share variables are available on request from datalinkingteam@justice.gov.uk, and the list of variables in the NPD can be found here.
+- i) Court, prison and probation datasets (including linking datasets): the variables available are detailed on the Data First webpage under 'Datasets'. - ii) PNC and the MoJ/DfE share variables are available on request from datalinkingteam@justice.gov.uk and the list of variables in the National Pupil Database can be found here.

-Data access for the PNC via the MOJ is, at first glance, more straightforward than approaching a police force; there is a documented application process, a published contact point and assistance available to aid evaluators in accessing the data.
-However, there are reasons for why local police access may be preferred over PNC data:
+Data access for the PNC via the MoJ is, at first glance, more straightforward than approaching a police force; there is a documented application process a published contact point and assistance available to aid evaluators in accessing the data.
+However, there are reasons for why local police access to PNC data may be preferred:

-- Evaluators may only request PNC in via the MOJ-DfE hare if there is an element to the evaluation that relates to education. - The MOJ extract of the PNC. does not contain as detailed information as might be held at the local level.
-For example, details of the specific locations of offences are more detailed in locally held records than in the MOJ extract. - There will be a time delay in accessing the MOJ extract.
-We recommend that evaluators budget from six months to a year to access the MOJ extract of the PNC.
-If evaluators require access to datasets held in the ONS SRS, they should allow additional time to arrange the Assured Organisational Connectivity agreement and to accredit members of the evaluation team (see below) if these are not already in place. - The key reasons for the delay in accessing the data are unsatisfactory information provided on the data application form that results in further queries/requests to amend from the MOJ Data Access Group.
+- Evaluators may only request PNC in vis the MoJ/DfE datashare if there is an element to the evaluation that relates to education. - Access to the PNC data via the MoJ is to access the MoJ extract of the PNC.
+This extract does not contain as detailed information as might be held at the local level.
+For example, details of the specific locations of offences are more detailed on locally held records than on the MoJ extract. - There will be a time delay in accessing the MoJ extract.
+We recommend that evaluators budget from 6 months to a year to access the MoJ extract of the PNC.
+If evaluators require access to datasets held in the ONS SRS, they should allow additional time to arrange the Assured Organisational Connectivity agreement and to accredit members of the evaluation team (see below) if these are not already in place. - Key reasons for delay in accessing the data are unsatisfactory information provided on the data application form that results in further queries/requests to amend from the MoJ Data Access Group.